pitmonticone/EnergySystemModelling/README.md

 ## Lectures

-The LaTeX source is released under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) in the [ESM GitHub repository](https://github.com/nworbmot/esm-lectures).
-Here you can also track updates to the slides.
-The graphics are available in a [compressed archive file](https://nworbmot.org/courses/esm-2020/lectures/graphics.tar.gz).

 | Slides | Video | Topic
 | :-------------: | :-------------: |  :------------- |
 | [Lecture  1](https://nworbmot.org/courses/esm-2020/lectures/esm-lecture-1.pdf)  | [Lecture 1]() | Introduction to energy system modelling |